Prospect Researchers of Pennsylvania local chapter of Apra

 Section E - Structure of the Board

-President – chairs all meetings, acts as spokesperson for the membership of the local chapter, sets and distributes the agenda for Board meetings, files the Apra board member and chapter demographics reports, and attends quarterly Chapter Leader conference calls organized by Apra.
+President – chairs all meetings, acts as spokesperson for the membership of the local chapter; sets and distributes the agenda for Board meetings; files the Apra board member and chapter demographics reports; and attends Chapter Leader conference calls organized by Apra.

-Vice President/Program Director – coordinates all aspects of program planning for chapter conferences, e.g. speakers, location, agenda, etc., and assumes the responsibilities of the president in her/his absence.
+Vice President/Conference Director (formerly Vice President/Program Director) – coordinates all aspects of program planning for chapter conferences, e.g. speakers, location, agenda, etc.; and assumes the responsibilities of the president in her/his absence.

-Secretary – takes minutes at all meetings, distributes meeting minutes to the Board and to the membership-at-large, oversees the election process, and maintains official documents, including the bylaws, strategic plan, and conference planning document.
+Secretary – takes minutes at all meetings; distributes meeting minutes to the Board and to the membership-at-large; oversees the election process; oversees annual Apra PA Distinguished Service Award; and maintains official documents, including the bylaws and strategic plan.

 In order to comply with Illinois law (Apra headquarters location), the chapter requires a minimum of three active officers.
 In a circumstance where the board is understaffed, the Secretary and Treasurer positions may be combined until such time as an additional officer joins the board and assumes one of the roles.
 The combined Secretary/Treasurer position incorporates all of the roles and responsibilities outlined above under both positions.

 Board of Directors: